 Reviewed by Harriet

 ‘Unquestionably the best thriller writer ever’, says Graham Greene on the cover of this new British Library Crime Classics title, one of three they have recently published by the celebrated Eric Ambler (1909-1998).
-This is only the second one of his I’ve read, the first being The Light of Day, reviewed by Annabel in Shiny 9, but on the strength of these two I’ve become a great admirer and can’t wait to get my hands on some more of his novels.
+This is only the second one of his I’ve read, the first being The Light of Day, reviewed by Annabel here, but on the strength of these two I’ve become a great admirer and can’t wait to get my hands on some more of his novels.

 A Kind of Anger is narrated by its main protagonist, the Dutch journalist Piet Maas.
 Piet makes no secret of the fact that he’s a damaged man, a result of events in his not so distant past.
 When a magazine he started failed, and he discovered his girlfriend in bed with another man, he had attempted suicide, and his mental state remains frail – he’s had electric shock treatments and is afraid to have too many sleeping pills in the house in case he’s tempted to have another go.
 He now works as a European reporter for an American magazine, and his boss has asked him to investigate an recent dramatic event: an exiled Iraqui general has been found brutally murdered in his Swiss villa, and his mistress, the beautiful Lucia Bernardi, has disappeared.
 Piet’s task is to find Lucia and get the full story.